-(Business as Usual) The methodological discipline constructs, describes, and regiments the techniques and concepts used by the client discipline.
-The rules set by the methodological discipline exert normative force on the practitioners of the client discipline, when there is a discrepancy, the principles set by the methodological principle take precedence.
+BUSINESS AS USUAL.
+The methodological discipline constructs, describes, and regiments the techniques and concepts used by the client discipline.
+The rules set by the methodological discipline exert normative force on the practitioners of the client discipline; when there is a discrepancy, the principles set by the methodological principle take precedence.

-(Negotiation) Problems or developments in the client discipline lead to a reconsideration of the principles of the methodological discipline and the relationship between the two-neither discipline takes normative priority to the other.
-This phase ends by the establishment of a new "business as usual" paradigm between client and methodological discipline.
+NEGOTIATION.
+Problems or developments in the client discipline lead to reconsideration of the principles of the methodological discipline and the relationship between the two-neither discipline takes normative priority to the other.
+This phase ends by the establishment of a new "business as usual" paradigm between client and methodological disciplines.

-In the Business as Usual phase the client-provider relation is as expected, the methodological discipline provides tools and method which hold normative force over the practices of the client discipline (they are relatively a priori in the sense of Friedman 2001)-an equation of physics found to violate dimensional homogeneity is an equation to be corrected (or at least used with great care in special circumstances).
-In the Negotiation phase, usual business is disrupted, internal pressures from the client discipline (e.g. empirical results, paradoxes) lead to adjustments in the methodological principle and even shifts in what aspects of the relevant scientific practice belong to which discipline.
-The historical episode to be considered here is usefully described in these terms: In the early twentieth century, pragmatic matters (above all the development of airplanes, see Sterrett 2005) led to a formalized business deal between the nascent methodological discipline of dimensional analysis and the physical sciences.
-While this deal quickly came to be "business as usual", Tolman attempted in 1914 to renegotiate the deal.
+In the business as usual phase, the client-provider relation is as expected, and the methodological discipline provides tools and methods that hold normative force over the practices of the client discipline (they are relatively a priori in the sense of Friedman [2001])-an equation of physics found to violate dimensional homogeneity is an equation to be corrected (or at least used with great care in special circumstances).
+In the negotiation phase, usual business is disrupted, and internal pressures from the client discipline (e.g., empirical results, paradoxes) lead to adjustments in the methodological principle and even shifts in what aspects of the relevant scientific practice belong to which discipline.
+The historical episode to be considered here is usefully described in these terms: In the early twentieth century, pragmatic matters (above all, the development of airplanes; see Sterrett [2005]) led to a formalized business deal between the nascent methodological discipline of dimensional analysis and the physical sciences.
+While this deal quickly came to be "business as usual," Tolman attempted in 1914 to renegotiate the deal.
 Inspired by radical developments in the client discipline, physics, Tolman attempted to augment the foundations of the methodological discipline with a new relativity principle and thereby provide new constraints on the client discipline.
-While Tolman's negotiation failed, it made explicit many implicit aspects of the initial deal between dimensional analysis and physics, some which have still yet to be fully clarified.
+Although Tolman's negotiation failed, it made explicit many implicit aspects of the initial deal between dimensional analysis and physics, some of which have yet to be fully clarified.
 In the next subsection, I clarify an important aspect of the usual deal.
-The rest of the paper raises and attempts to settle one issue left to be negotiated: To what extent do features of our dimensional systems represent objective structure?
+In the rest of the article, I raise and attempt to answer one question left to be negotiated: To what extent do features of our dimensional systems represent objective structure?

-1.3 Dimensional Systems and Unit Systems
+1.3.
+Dimensional Systems and Unit Systems

 Dimensional analysis depends on some assumptions regarding physical quantities.
-They must form a complete dimensional system, meaning that the complete set of quantities are reducible to products of powers of fundamental units multiplied by a numerical scale factor:
+They must form a complete dimensional system, meaning that the complete set of quantities are reducible to products of powers of fundamental units multiplied by a numerical scale factor (for proofs, see Bridgman [1931] and Berberan-Santos and Pogliani [1999]):